 Big, cup-shaped blooms in gorgeous colors make orchid cactus a joy to grow.
 Show it off in a hanging basket and allow the long stems to cascade over the pot.

-Flowers emerge at the ends of the stems in spring, and can be 4-6 in (10-15 cm) wide.
+Flowers emerge at the ends of the stems, and can be 4-8 in (10-20 cm) wide.
 Most Epiphyllum grown today are hybrids and may be pink, red, white, yellow, orange, purple or bicolored.
 Give your tropical cactus plenty of light and you'll enjoy months of blooms.

 Don't toss out those orchid cactus cuttings!
 Propagate them to get more of these captivating plants.

 Growing this flowering cactus is easy, but a few things you can do will help it to bloom:

 Repot every 2-3 years, moving up to a pot 1 size larger.
 Orchid cactus prefers to be slightly pot-bound and blooms best this way.
 Wait till early spring to repot -- never while it's blooming, which will cause its buds and blooms to drop.

 Light: Bright light, but no direct sunlight

 Water: Keep the soil moist spring through fall, while plant is growing.
 In winter, water sparingly until new growth begins in spring.
 Never allow it to dry out.
 Shriveled, limp stems are a sign the soil is too dry.

-Humidity: Moderate -- about 50-60% humidity.
-Stand the pot on a dish of wet pebbles or use a room humidifier to boost humidity.
+Humidity: Moderate indoor (about 40-50% relative humidity).
+Stand the pot on a dish of wet pebbles to boost humidity, if necessary.

 Temperature: Average room temperatures 65-75°F/18-24°C. To set flower buds, the plant needs 8-10 weeks of cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights in winter.